GouravTiwari-DataHub/-GTA-V-Data-Analysis-End-to-End-Project-/README.md

 ## Key Questions Answered

--How has global revenue evolved year-over-year, and what's the cumulative growth trend?
+* How has global revenue evolved year-over-year, and what's the cumulative growth trend?

--Which countries and regions drive the most units sold and revenue?
+* Which countries and regions drive the most units sold and revenue?

--Is GTA Online cannibalizing Story Mode engagement — and where?
+* Is GTA Online cannibalizing Story Mode engagement — and where?

--How much of the revenue mix comes from DLC vs. Shark Card purchases?
+* How much of the revenue mix comes from DLC vs. Shark Card purchases?

--How do sale events affect discount depth and refund rates?
+* How do sale events affect discount depth and refund rates?

--Does GDP per capita correlate with regional spending power?
+* Does GDP per capita correlate with regional spending power?

--What does the next 12 months of revenue look like?
+* What does the next 12 months of revenue look like?
 (Prophet forecast)